slsa-framework/slsa-github-generator/internal/builders/maven/plugins/verification-plugin/README.md

 To use the plugin you must have Go, Java and Maven installed.
 It has currently only been tested on Ubuntu.

+The plugin requires that the slsa-verifier is already installed on the machine.

 ## Development status

 The plugin is in its early stages and is not ready for production.